MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/pn-oc-laptop-short.md

-Microsoft Dynamics 365 for Customer Engagement for Outlook with Offline Access
+Microsoft Dynamics 365 for Outlook with Offline Access